 How can I check Truckee-Tahoe air quality?

-Check our weather page for live webcams, air quality readings, and smoke forecast links.
+Check our Truckee weather page for live webcams, air quality readings, and smoke forecast links.
 Keep in mind that air quality can change quickly with wind shifts or as new fires pop up.
 Learn about protecting yourself from wildfire smoke from the California Air Resources Board.

 Roads & Traffic Information